-What is an ethical conundrum if you are representing PAEA on the Board of Directors, a council, or a committee?
-Most answers to organizational ethical conundrums are rarely simple.
-Ethical issues are always contextual.
-We all have conflicts of interest (COIs); some manageable, some not.
-Transparency is the best way to address the issue.
+What is considered an ethical conundrum if you are representing PAEA on the Board of Directors or other volunteer leadership group?
+Answers to organizational ethical conundrums are rarely simple; ethical issues are always contextual.
+We all have conflicts of interest (COIs) — some manageable, some not.
+Transparency is the best way to address these issues.

 - You are a faculty member of a PA program, and one of your scholarly tasks is to develop test questions for students after they have completed a clinical rotation.
-You have been asked to join an Assessment Council committee to write questions for a PAEA project.
+You have been asked to join an Exam Development Board to write questions for a PAEA project.
 Is this a COI?

-- This is not an unmanageable COI.
-You should declare it on the annual agreement form, but this is a manageable.
+- This is a manageable COI; however, you should declare it on the annual agreement form.

-- You have been asked to become a PAEA Council Chair.
+- You have been asked to become a PAEA volunteer group chair.
 You are presently a member of a similar council in your state PA chapter.
 Is this a COI?

 - No, in most cases this is an asset and not a COI; however, it should be declared on the annual agreement form and in your application.